Go back to Thailand page.

 Shirley hiking back along Railay (west) beach after Humanality (in background).

-Although there are no cars on the peninsula, these converted motorcycles provide a critical service (beer supply transport; Jan.
+Keeping the Chang flowing.
+Although there are no cars on the peninsula, these motorcycles provide a critical service (beer supply transport; Jan.
 2013).

 Post climb happy times at Railay West (Jan.
 2013).